Symptoms of a Stroke

 During a stroke, blood stops flowing to part of the brain.
 This can damage areas in the brain that control the rest of the body.
-Get help right away if any of these symptoms come on suddenly, even if the symptoms don’t last.
+Call 911 and get help right away if any of these symptoms come on suddenly, even if the symptoms don’t last.

 Weakness.
-You may feel a sudden weakness, tingling, or a loss of feeling on 1 side of your face or body including your arm or leg.
+You may feel a sudden weakness, tingling, or a loss of feeling on one side of your face or body including your arm or leg.

 Vision problems.
-You may have sudden double vision or trouble seeing in 1 or both eyes.
+You may have sudden double vision or trouble seeing in one or both eyes.

 Speech problems.
 You may have sudden trouble talking, slurred speech, or problems understanding others.

 Headache.
 You may have a sudden, severe headache.

 Movement problems.
 You may have sudden trouble walking, dizziness, a feeling of spinning, a loss of balance, a feeling of falling, or blackouts.

 Seizure.
 You may also have a seizure with a large or hemorrhagic stroke.